 Finally, once you’re satisfied with your annuitisation strategy, and you’ve decided you wish to buy an annuity, we strongly recommend using an independent financial adviser.
 They’ll charge you a fee, but they should have access to a broader choice of annuities than if you directly approach a provider.
 For such an important and irreversible financial decision, professional advice is worth paying for.
 The adviser may well repeat many of the planning steps that you already completed using EvolveMyRetirement®.
 Possibly they’ll use a different in-house planning tool.
 They need to get a holistic financial picture before they can provide regulated financial advice.
 This is a good thing.

-We believe you’ll obtain the best and most cost-effective results if you first use EvolveMyRetirement® to arrive at a proposed annuity purchase (if any); and then have a financial adviser validate it and implement it, possibly with improvements.
+We believe a robust and cost‑effective process is to first use EvolveMyRetirement® to generate a proposed annuity purchase (if any); and then have a financial adviser validate it and implement it, possibly with improvements.

 Hi